 We are at that time of year again where we celebrate Women throughout History.
-Last year I wrote about some women that are talked about quite a lot in terms of female empowerment (you can check it out here).
+Last year I wrote about some women that are talked about quite a lot in terms of female empowerment.
 But I had so much fun writing it, therefore of course I had to do it again this year!

 I think with everything going on at the moment around the world it is nice to just have a post to reflect on some wonderful women.

 *In case you didn’t know Women’s History Month talks about the contributions and highlights of women throughout history*

 Here are some more of the fabulous women…